NOW A HYBRID EVENT

 Grid of the Future 2021 will feature plenary sessions, technical paper sessions, and tutorials by international experts.
 Contributions from Next Generation Network (NGN) young engineers are encouraged.

-Book your room at the Omni Hotel in Providence, Rhode Island before September 27, 2021 to take advantage of the GOTF block rate.
+If attending in-person, DON’T forget to book your room at the Omni Hotel in Providence, Rhode Island before September 27, 2021 to take advantage of the GOTF block rate.
 Click here to reserve your room.

 The following tours and tutorials will be offered at the symposium.
 Registration is required for all tours and tutorials and space is limited.